Follow along at app.xysq.ai or check back here as xysq ships new features.

 Capture, surface, synthesize, list, delete, and status/wait for deterministic indexing.
 Async and sync clients included.

-Index links, code snippets, and text quotes.
-Sources become part of the same vault — they surface automatically through memory queries.
+Upload PDFs, images, and documents into a folder tree.
+Their contents become part of the same vault and surface automatically through memory queries.

 Team Vaults